Pedestrian Safety Enforcement Operations Planned for Goleta

 Pedestrian fatalities are rising in California as more people use non-motorized means of transportation.
-Locally, the Goleta Police Department has investigated 42 fatal and injury collisions involving pedestrians during the past three (3) years.
+Locally, the Goleta Police Department has investigated 55 collisions involving pedestrians, resulting in two (2) deaths and 52 injured persons in the last three (3) years.
 In 2013, California witnessed 701 pedestrian deaths accounting for over 23 percent of all roadway fatalities, much higher than the national average of 15 percent.

 A national study reveals that pedestrians and drivers do not obey laws and signals consistently and many often use cell phones, text and listen to music while walking or driving.
 Only 60 percent of pedestrians said they expected drivers to stop when they were in crosswalks, even though they have the right-of-way.